Disposal or Trade-In of Equipment

 Note that applicants are not required to continue using the equipment after five years, nor are they required to dispose of equipment five years after installation.

-For a list of donation and recycling locations for communications equipment, you can visit the e-cycling page maintained by the United States Environmental Protection Agency.
+For a list of donation and recycling locations for communications equipment, you can visit the Electronics Donation and Recycling page maintained by the United States Environmental Protection Agency.